Natural Quiet and Simplicity Inspire Active Involvement

 I thank God that the love of my life appeared from where I couldn’t have imagined.
 She also was adjusting to her empty nest, and wanted a quieter, simpler life as well.
 So we agreed that my doghouse would nurture and protect a new marriage for us at a very deep level.
-Because of its natural beauty and quiet, and the sweetness of our partnership in sharing everything and keeping stress levels low, we have had the means but not feelt the need to expand our three-room home.
-We just built a one-room loft cabin where all our guests and especially our children and grandchildren love to visit.
+Because of its natural beauty and quiet, and the sweetness of our partnership in sharing everything and keeping stress levels low, we have had the means but not felt the need to expand our three-room home.
+Instead we built a one-room loft guest cabin, often used by our out-of-town friends and especially our children and grandchildren.

-Now seventeen years later at ages 66 and 73, we love our quiet, simple life in the country more than ever.
+Now seventeen years later at ages 68 and 75, we love our quiet, simple life in the country more than ever.
 We wouldn’t trade this place for any mansion in any town or city.
 I just have a one-stoplight, 30-minute, traffic-free drive to my Louisville office, which leaves us with lots of time to enjoy life.
-I’m a junior partner in an office condo my son built for his insurance business, and he gives me exclusive use of a downstairs corner office with a private patio out back for seeing clients during Covid.
+I’m a junior partner in an office condo my son built for his insurance business, and he gives me exclusive use of a downstairs corner office with a private patio out back for seeing clients during pandemics or pretty weather.

 We feel we are rich in having everything we want.
 The key to our newfound wealth has been bringing demand in line with supply, not vice-versa.
 And to be satisfied with less, we’ve had to realize that less is more.
 More what?
 It’s more of the best things in life, which are all free.
 We don’t very often pay to go watch professionals play ball or laugh at themselves, and we don’t need TV or movie theaters to watch people dance, romance each other, or have adventures out in nature.
 We’re old-fashioned.
 We’d rather do these things ourselves, and thanks be to God, we still enjoy doing all these activities.